DizNicolasAmor/interviews-practice/DATABASES.md

 - [Advanced](#advanced)
   23. What is the CAP theorem?
   24. What is sharding?
-  25. Discuss various types of NoSQL databases and their use cases.
+  25. What types of NoSQL DB are there?
   26. How does database indexing impact query performance?
   27. Explain the concept of a database transaction isolation level.
   28. Discuss ACID compliance in distributed databases.